-Except for the very late stages of stellar evolution, stars can be considered as gaseous spheres, which change only over very long time scales, much longer that those of the fluid motions.
-Dynamical processes acting in the interiors, as for example convective motions, however, evolve on much shorter time scales.
+Except for the very late stages of stellar evolution, stars can be considered as gaseous spheres, which change only over very long timescales, much longer that those of the fluid motions.
+Dynamical processes acting in the interiors, as for example convective motions, however, evolve on much shorter timescales.
 Thus, in hydrodynamical simulations that aim to follow such fast processes, a star can, to first order, be described as a static stratification with pressure and density profiles constant in time, that is

 These conditions reduce the first and the last part of \cref{def:euler3d} to the trivial relations

 The momentum equations lead to the \textit{hydrostatic equation}